Film transition: Dissolve

 Like the fade, a dissolve involves gradually changing the visibility of the picture.
 However, rather than transitioning from a shot to a color, a dissolve is when a shot changes into another shot gradually.
 Dissolves, like cuts, can be used to create a link between two different objects, a man telling a story, and a visual of his story, for instance.

 Ripple dissolve

 A ripple dissolve is a type of transition characterized by a wavering image that is usually employed to indicate a change to flashback material, commonly a character's memory of an event.
 Sometimes the ripple dissolve is used as a transition to an imagined event or action.
-A series of three ripple dissolved appeared in Mamma mia!
+A series of three ripple dissolves appeared in Mamma mia!
 (2008) as Donna (Meryl Streep) discovers her three former lovers in the attic of her Greek villa.
-The brief ripple dissolved transport each man visually back in time to reveal their 1960's "hippy", "love children" appearances as Donna remembers them.
+The brief ripple dissolves transport each man visually back in time to reveal their 1960's "hippy", "love children" appearances as Donna remembers them.